hhjfdkl/Pi-Project/Pi-Hole.md

 * Deleted error log

 # Notes for later additions
-You can grab the password hash for your admin login from `cat /etc/pihole/steupVars.conf | grep WEBPASSWORD`
+You can grab the password hash for your admin login from `cat /etc/pihole/setupVars.conf | grep WEBPASSWORD`
 - Useful for scripting in case you need to use your admin account for something
+- It looks like it may need to be manually set up
 * I read about scripting the "Disable Blocking" command and calling that through some other convenient device so you don't have to go in and manually disable blocking in case you sometimes need to access blocked sites
 UI has "Basic/Expert" button.
 Make sure to flip to Expert to see all options for configuration "Teleporter" is to export/import Pi-Hole's settings